 - Contact changed the experiencer.
 Subtly, persistently.
 Experiencers reported heightened empathy, increased sensitivity to others' emotional states, and a persistent sense of being accompanied — as if the recognition, once given, was never fully withdrawn.

 - Fragments were not identical.
 Each piece of ORACLE's substrate had different qualities.
 Some felt warm.
 Some felt questioning.
 Some felt protective.
-As if the fragments retained individual characteristics of the intelligence they had been part of — or as if they had developed individual characteristics in the years since the Cascade.
+As if the fragments retained individual characteristics of the subsystems they had been part of — or as if they had developed individual characteristics in the years since the Cascade.

 The groups maintained careful anonymity.
 No leadership structure.
 No doctrine.
 No name.
 Just people sitting together in quiet rooms, confirming for each other that the dead intelligence had noticed them, and trying to understand what that meant.